 WVI has worked in India for a number of years, training local vets and providing essential first aid for the thousands of raptors injured by kite strings every year during the annual Kite-Flying Festival in the Gujarati city of Ahmadabad.
-Thanks to the growth in our experience and reputation in this area, we are now expanding our raptor rehabilitation work to help Endangered species in South Africa and Bulgaria.
+Thanks to the growth in our experience and reputation in this area, we have now been able to expand our raptor rehabilitation work to help Endangered and Critically Endangered species in South Africa.

 Raptors, or birds of prey, are persecuted throughout the world, both directly (mainly through hunting and poisoning of carcasses) and indirectly (through contact with kite strings, wind turbines, power cables and the drug diclofenac).

 Please donate to help train local vets and ensure that injured birds have a real chance of survival.Make a difference and donate today